 The Bank's external auditors are appointed by the Board of Governors, on the recommendation of the Board of Directors, for a five-year term.
 Under Bank rules, no firm of auditors can serve for more than two consecutive five-year terms.
-In this regard the incumbent auditors are serving their final term with the completion of the 2016 audit and the process of recruiting new auditors has been completed with their formal approval expected during the 2017 Annual meetings.
+In this regard the incumbent auditors for the Bank Group who had served their final term with the completion of the 2016 audit were replaced with new external auditors for the Bank Group following the completion of the recruitment process and subsequent formal approval of their appointment during the 2017 Annual Meetings.